Maotianshan Shales: IUGS geological heritage site

-In respect of 'the Chengjiang fossils represent[ing] an uparalleled record of the fundamentally important rapid diversification of metazoan life in the early Cambrian', the International Union of Geological Sciences (IUGS) included the 'Cambrian Chengjiang fossil site and lagerstätte' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
+In respect of 'the Chengjiang fossils represent[ing] an unparalleled record of the fundamentally important rapid diversification of metazoan life in the early Cambrian', the International Union of Geological Sciences (IUGS) included the 'Cambrian Chengjiang fossil site and lagerstätte' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an 'IUGS Geological Heritage Site' as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'

+World Heritage Site

+A 512 ha site within this formation, known as the Chengjiang Fossil Site, was listed as a World Heritage Site by UNESCO in 2012.

 Preservation and taphonomy

 The fossils occur in a section of mudstone 50 m thick in the Yuanshan Member of the Qiongzhusi Formation.
 The Yuanshan Member is extensive, covering multiple 10000 km2 of eastern Yunnan Province, where there are many scattered outcrops yielding fossils.
 Studies of the strata are consistent with a tropical environment with sea level changes and tectonic activity.
 The region is believed to have been a shallow sea with a muddy bottom.
 The preserved fauna is primarily benthic and was likely buried by periodic turbidity currents, since most fossils do not show evidence of post-mortem transport.
 Like the younger Burgess Shale fossils, the paleo-environment enabled preservation of non-mineralized, soft body parts.
 Fossils are found in thin layers less than an inch thick.
 The soft parts are preserved as aluminosilicate films, often with high oxidized iron content and often exhibiting exquisite details.

 The Chengjiang beds are very deeply weathered, as evidenced by their low specific gravity (i.e., they are very lightweight).
 Trace fossils are abundant.